 Holy et al. (2008), have argued that social attitudes towards sexual violence, puts pressure on the police that leads them to prioritise certain types of cases.
 This prioritisation makes many victims withdraw a case during a criminal justice process.
-One of my interviewees Farida Yasmin (Deputy Police Commissioner, women’s violence investigation department) said – “There are other frustrating things that happen as well, for example; victims field a dowry violence case and we do the investigation and the perpetrator.
-However, when we are successful and arrest the perpetrator in the middle of an ongoing case, the wife (the victim) comes and say she wants to withdraw the case and release her husband.
+One of my interviewees Mrs. F (Deputy Police Commissioner, women’s violence investigation department) said – “There are other frustrating things that happen as well, for example; victims field a dowry violence case and we do the investigation and the perpetrator.
+However, when we are successful and arrest the perpetrator in the middle of an ongoing case, the wife (the victim) comes and says she wants to withdraw the case and release her husband.
 This is so frustrating because we give time and energy to a case and there is no result”.
 In this kind of case, patriarchal mindset and social pressure plays a vital role.
 Many women in Bangladesh believe their husband has the right to beat them, therefore, when they suffer extreme violence they come to the police, later, when the husband ask for forgiveness they withdraw their case.
 This puts extreme pressure on the police in Bangladesh.
 Having said that, corruption from the police also plays a significant role here as, sometimes the victim is threatened by the perpetrator and made them withdraw their case.
 Therefore, it could be argued that the police need to investigate further down the line to find out the real reasons behind these instances.

-Shapla (Rape victim) said in her interview with me - “I don’t think Criminal justice system is fair in our country.
-I didn’t go to police because I have seen people who go to police and didn’t get anything in return.
+Ms. S (Rape victim) said in her interview with me - “ I didn’t go to police because I have seen people who go to police and didn’t get anything in return.
 The police harassed them.
 My neighbour in my colony; a woman whose husband beat her daily; she went to the police.
 Therefore police arrested him after one day he was released from the police station because he paid bribe.
 After his release he came back home and beat his wife dangerously and broke her hand.
 After a few days he divorced her.
 She went to the police again but didn’t get any justice.
 In fact the police said to her it’s her fault that her husband divorced her.
 This complicated situation in our judicial body made me not to go to the police again.
 In this country people like us who don’t have money, don’t get justice.
 In fact access to the judicial procedure is hard, for example, how will I go to court and run my case?
 I need lots of money to do that, who will give me money?
 This whole situation makes me afraid to go to the police”.
-Similarly, from the interview of Nina Goswami (Advocate of supreme court and senior advocate of Ain O salish Kendra) it is evident that, police are less keen on researching these cases and a large portion of them are debased and have accepted bribes from the culprits.
+Similarly, from the interview of Mrs, N (Advocate of supreme court and senior advocate of Ain O salish Kendra) it is evident that, police are less keen on researching these cases and a large portion of them are debased and have accepted bribes from the offender.
 According to Banerjee, (2020), in the vast majority of the cases justice has been denied and when women go for justice in the legislative body a significant number of them were pressured for revealing the case or compelled to drop the case (Banerjee, 2020: 3).